gummikana/ColdWar_CardGame/rules.md

 [x] World Peace
 [ ] Specific card effects
 [x] Victory Points
-[ ]
+[ ] Max number of projects

 Setup
 =====

 Take the victory point deck and shuffle it.
-Deal 5 victory point cards to each player face down.
+Deal 5 victory points to each player face down.

 Take all the workers (wooden discs) and place them in a convenient place in reach of both players.
 This is the Worker Pool.